EXPERT PROMPTING MASTERCLASS

 The Diagnosis

-Root cause: Default to abstract explanations unless specifically prompted for concrete examples.
+Root cause: Default to abstract explanations unless prompted for concrete examples.

 The Fix